 Displays the number of online terminals and the peak number of online terminals in a specified time range.

-Select the one of the following time ranges: Last 24 Hours, Last 7 Days, Last 1 Month, or Last 3 Months.
+Select one of the following time ranges: Last 24 Hours, Last 7 Days, Last 1 Month, and Last 3 Months.

 You can click the icon to expand the drop-down list and select a time range based on your business requirements.

 If you select Last 1 Month and Last 3 Months, make sure that you activated Simple Log Service.
-For more information, see Analyze logs.
+For more information, see Use the log analysis feature.

 All terminals